-Example 5-8 Data Type Compatibility for Collection Assignment
+Example 5-10 Data Type Compatibility for Collection Assignment

 In this example, VARRAY types triplet and trio have the same element type, VARCHAR(15).
 Collection variables group1 and group2 have the same data type, triplet, but collection variable group3 has the data type trio.
-The assignment of group1 to group2 succeeds, but the assignment of group1 to group3 fails.
+The assignment of group1 to group2 succeeds, but the assignment of group1 to group1 to group3 fails.

-You can view and run this example on Oracle Live SQL at Data Type Compatibility for Collection Assignment
+Live SQL: You can view and run this example on Oracle Live SQL at Data Type Compatibility for Collection Assignment